Classical Non-Relativistic Fractons

 \section{Introduction and summary of main results}

-Much recent work in quantum many body theory has focused on the properties of so-called ``fracton" or ``fractonic" phases of matter.
-These phases~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton} host excitations with restricted mobility of which the ones which are immobile in isolation are termed fractons.
-This term in the current context is a legacy of the paper that kicked off the boom in which Haah discovered an exceptionally complicated example \cite{Haah_FractonPhysRevA.83.042330} wherein the operators that create widely separated fractons are fractal in character\footnote{Once fractons were excitations on a fractal background \href{https://doi.org/10.1016/0167-2789(89)90204-2}{sciencedirect.com/science/article/pii/0167278989902042} but that copyright expired a while back.}.
-Subsequently it was realized the basic phenomenon of immobility did not require fractality but could be done with simpler membrane operators and indeed had been done by Chamon much before~\cite{Chamon_Fracton_PhysRevLett.94.040402}.
-A second important simplification was the realization that full blown fractons could be obtained by gauging models with unusual symmetries which already exhibited restricted particle mobility.
-The simplest such ungauged models exhibit the conservation of higher moments of the charge distribution i.e. multipoles~\cite{Pretko_FractonGauge_PhysRevB.98.115134,Gromov_Multipole_PhysRevX.9.031035} and recent work has explored the effects of multipole conservation in continuum and and many-body quantum mechanical settings~\cite{Gromov_Multipole_PhysRevX.9.031035,Pretko_MachPhysRevD.96.024051,GorantlaLamSeiberg_UVIR_PhysRevB.104.235116,YouMoessner_UVIR_PhysRevB.106.115145}.
+Much recent work in quantum many-body theory has focused on the properties of so-called ``fracton" or ``fractonic" phases of matter.
+These phases~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton,GromovRadzihovsky2022fractonReview} host excitations with restricted mobility of which the ones that are immobile in isolation are termed fractons.
+This term in the current context is a legacy of the paper that kicked off the boom in which Haah discovered an exceptionally complicated example \cite{Haah_FractonPhysRevA.83.042330} wherein the operators that create widely separated fractons are fractal in character\footnote{Once the term fractons was reserved for excitations on a fractal background \href{https://doi.org/10.1016/0167-2789(89)90204-2}{sciencedirect.com/science/article/pii/0167278989902042} but that copyright expired a while back.}.
+Subsequently, it was realized that the basic phenomenon of immobility did not require fractality but could be obtained with simpler membrane operators as shown by Chamon before~\cite{Chamon_Fracton_PhysRevLett.94.040402}.
+A second important simplification was the realization that full-blown fractons could be obtained by gauging models with unusual symmetries, which already exhibited restricted particle mobility.
+The simplest such ungauged models exhibit the conservation of higher moments of the charge distribution i.e. multipoles and recent work has explored the effects of multipole conservation in continuum and many-body quantum mechanical settings\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton,GromovRadzihovsky2022fractonReview}.

-In this work, we initiate the study of {\it classical}, non-relativistic, systems of point particles with multipole symmetries in the continuum.
-We do this by studying the simplest setting of systems with a conserved dipole moment in $d=1$ spatial dimensions.
-For such systems we study Hamiltonian mechanics for fixed numbers of point particles.
+Here, we initiate the study of {\it classical}, non-relativistic, systems of point particles with multipole symmetries in the continuum.
+We do this by studying the simplest possible system with a conserved dipole moment in $d=1$ spatial dimension.
+For such systems we study its Hamiltonian dynamics for a fixed number $N$ of point particles.